leoloso/leoloso.com/src/posts/demonstrating-pop-api-graphql-on-steroids.md

 A directive can modify the behaviour of another directive.
 Values can be passed from one to another through "expressions": special variables set by each directive, wrapped with `%...%`.

-For instance, in the example below, directive `<forEach>` iterates through all the items in an array, passing each of them to its nested directive `<transformProperty>` through expression `%value%`.
+For instance, in the example below, directive `<forEach>` iterates through all the items in an array, passing each of them to its nested directive `<applyFunction>` through expression `%value%`.

 ```php
 echo([